mjaimin/DesignPatterns/Behavioural/README.md

 Behavioral patterns focus on the responsibilities that an object has.
 It deals with the interaction among objects to achieve larger functionality.

+**The following are the properties of Behavioral patterns:**

+They are concerned with the interaction among objects and responsibility of objects Objects should be able to interact and still be loosely coupled

   + **Mediator:**  Uses a class to simplify communication between other classes

   + **Memento:** Capture and restore an object's internal state